geudde/attic-chest/pages/06.season-5/07.meeting-64/08.driving/docs.md

 All that of gay or dashing, each can do,
 Which to the world of fashion give the call
 To fly from rout to rout, from ball to ball,
-Or show th’admiring park the steeds that draw
+Or show th’ admiring park the steeds that draw
 The curricle, barouche, or gay landau.
 Then shine the Whip Club — then to Cav’ndish Square
 In order meet the members all repair;